dmhacker/jester/README.md

 jester's game-playing algorithm of choice is
-[Monte Carlo tree search](https://en.wikipedia.org/wiki/Monte_Carlo_tree_search), specifically variants such as determinized UCT and multi-observer information-set MCTS that have been adapted for games with imperfect information.
+[Monte Carlo tree search](https://en.wikipedia.org/wiki/Monte_Carlo_tree_search), specifically variants such as determinized UCT and information-set MCTS that have been adapted for games with imperfect information.

 In short, jester implements the following options for players: